IsaacPyle/Chess-Bot/README.md

 # Python Chess Game

-A simple python chess game, hopefully with the option to either play against another user or a bot playey.
+A simple python chess game, hopefully with the option to either play against another user or a bot player.

 ## About

-Developed as a personal project, this Chess game features all rules of chess and is about 80% functional at this at the moment.
+Developed as a personal project, this Chess game features all rules of chess and is about 80% functional at the moment.
 The UI is very minimal for now, as I have been working on the backend functionality instead.
 Soon there will be more menus and a win/lose screen.